anmolkm62/cs1302-api-app/meta/DEADLINE.md

 > **Also, include the GitHub  https://github.com/anmolkm62/cs1302-api-app.git .**

 >My app Taste of Music is a matching application which combines a food and music!
-The app allows> users to input a type of such as chicken or pasta, recipes will generate, and it will be piare>d with music to match the origin of the dish!
+The app allows users to input a type of such as chicken or pasta, recipes will generate, and it will be paired with music to match the origin of the dish!
->The functions available to users are 1) search for recipe by typing on food name 2) Pick recipe> based off of populated results 3) View a detailed recipe with cuisine type, instructions, and >a category 4) View songs curated to match dish
+>The functions available to users are 1) search for recipe by typing on food name 2) Pick recipe based off of populated results 3) View a detailed recipe with cuisine type, instructions, and >a category 4) View songs curated to match dish

- >   For this project, I integrated TheMealDB API which I used to search/retrieve recipe informa> tion (meal name, cateogry, instructions, and cuisine type).
+ >   For this project, I integrated TheMealDB API which I used to search/retrieve recipe information (meal name, cateogry, instructions, and cuisine type).
     > I used the iTunes Search API to find music tracks which match cuisine's culture to bridge  >music and food in a whimsical and delectable way!

-   >  I connect the API by this method: User searches for food with TheMealDB API, once they cho >ose a recipy, the cuisine area is extracted and then used as search term in Itunes to find music.
+   >  I connect the API by this method: User searches for food with TheMealDB API, once they choose a recipe, the cuisine area is extracted and then used as search term in Itunes to find music.

    >  For my UI, I decided it in a 1200x700 pixel layout with 3 panels.
-There is a header sectio >n with the Title and Search Bar.
+There is a header section with the Title and Search Bar.
 There is also a go button to initiate search.
-The progress ba >r DOES NOT update to show how many recipes download progress is going.
+The progress bar DOES NOT update in real time to show how  recipes download progress is going.
 It will flash blue and  >load up until completion.
+It is goal is to just show user that a download and search is occuring.
    >  The main content area has a home screen with a welcome message and instruction to use the  >app.
-The search results has a scrollable list of reipes with buttons to select recipe.
-There i >s a split design for recipe and music to view both at same time.
-Finally the footer provided u >pdates!.
+The search results has a scrollable list of recipes with buttons to select recipe.
+There is a split design for recipe and music to view both at same time.
+Finally the footer provides updates!.

    >  MY GITHUB REPO LINK https://github.com/anmolkm62/cs1302-api-app.git
 ## Part 1.2: APIs